nooblk-98/Frpc-Ui/README.md

 ## Usage

-1. Open the dashboard and point **frpc executable path** at your downloaded `frpc` binary (the Docker image defaults to `/usr/local/bin/frpc`).
-2. Fill in the Common section with the FRP server address, port, and optional token/user.
+1. Open the dashboard and fill in the Common section with your FRP server address, port, token, and user (if required).
+The header now shows a live connection check so you immediately know if the server is reachable.
-3. Add forwarding entries for every service you want to expose.
+2. Add forwarding entries for every service you want to expose.
 Each entry becomes a section in the generated `frpc` config.
-4. Click **Save Settings** to persist the configuration in `data/config.json`.
+3. Click **Save Settings** or **Save Forwardings** to persist updates in `data/config.json`.
-5. Use **Start frpc** / **Stop frpc** to control the client.
-The UI streams recent stdout/stderr lines for quick feedback.

-The application writes generated configuration files (`data/frpc.generated.ini` and `data/frpc.generated.toml`) whenever frpc is saved or started.
-These files are ignored by Git.
+4. The backend writes `data/frpc.generated.ini` and `data/frpc.generated.toml` on every save/start.
+These files are bind-mounted into the frpc container.
+5. frpc starts automatically whenever the stack boots and a valid address/port is configured.
+Use **Stop frpc** if you need to keep it down; **Start frpc** brings it back manually.

+The UI footer links back to the project author if you want to follow along or contribute.

 ## Development notes